What is on-page optimisation?

 Each page must have unique Page Title and Meta description.

-Optimised Header Tag for SEO
+Optimise your Header Tags for better SEO

 Duplicate content removal

 The so-called “duplicate content penalty” can be described as a situation in which search engines, such as Google or Bing, penalise websites for having content that appears in multiple locations across the internet.